 Warning - Be careful what

-those who know how to use the system, information is both a commodity and power
+know how to use the system, information is both a commodity and power to

-of profit and control can and is being applied to what we reveal and search for
+profit and control can and is being applied to what we reveal and search for as

 criteria.
 This control of information includes manipulation of